 Internet freedom in the South Asian country hasn’t really improved since and we provide a detailed explanation towards the end of this article.
-To reliably navigate the internet in Bangladesh, it’s in your best interests to use a Virtual Private Network (VPN).
-As such, this article will take a look at the best VPNs for Bangladesh — the software that keeps your web activity encrypted and private.
+To reliably navigate the internet in Bangladesh, it’s in your best interest to use a VPN.

 VPN providers set up an encrypted tunnel which routes all the internet traffic to and from your device via an intermediary server of your choice.
 This forces host websites and apps to assume you’re accessing the web from a location outside your current city/town.

 To make our list of the best VPNs for Bangladesh, providers have to conform to these exacting standards:

 - Operates a wide network of servers across the world (bonus points for an option in Bangladesh)